Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Calvo-Oller bound as a surrogate for the Fisher-Rao distance

+In this section we discuss the Calvo-Oller bound in special cases where we have exact formulas for the Fisher-Rao distance (see \cite{nielsen_simple_2023}).

-In the case of Gaussian distributions with equal mean, $\mathcal{N}(\mub,\Sigmab_i)$ and $\mathcal{N}(\mub,\Sigmab_j)$, the Calvo-Oller bound is equal to the true Fisher-Rao distance.
-To see this, we can use the affine-invariant property of the Calvo-Oller bound \citep{nielsen_simple_2023} to subtract the common mean from the data without changing the distance.
-Then, the Calvo-Oller embedding for distribution $i$ becomes $\Omegab_i = $, where $\mathbf{0}$ is a vector of zeros.
-It is then easy to see that $\Omegab_i^{-1}\Omegab_j = $, and that the generalized eigenvalues of $(\Omegab_i,\Omegab_j)$ are the eigenvalues of $\Sigmab_i^{-1}\Sigmab_j$ plus an additional generalized eigenvalue equal to $1$.
-Because the the generalized eigenvalue equal to $1$ does not contribute to the distance (see Equation~\ref{eq:ai_dist}), the Calvo-Oller bound equals the exact Fisher-Rao distance formula available for the zero-mean case (Equation~\ref{eq:ai2}).
+\paragraph{Equal mean case.} For Gaussians with equal mean, the Calvo-Oller bound is equal to the true Fisher-Rao distance.
+First, we can use the affine-invariant property of the Calvo-Oller bound \citep{nielsen_simple_2023} to subtract the common mean from the data, thus reducing the problem to the zero-mean case.
+Then, given that Calvo-Oller embedding for class $i$ is $\Omegab_i = $, it is easy to see that $\Omegab_i^{-1}\Omegab_j = $, and that the generalized eigenvalues of $(\Omegab_i,\Omegab_j)$ are the eigenvalues of $\Sigmab_i^{-1}\Sigmab_j$ plus an additional generalized eigenvalue equal to $1$.
+Since both the Calvo-Oller distance and the Fisher-Rao distance are given by the sum of the squared logarithm of the generalized eigenvalues (Equation~\ref{eq:ai_dist}), it follows that the Calvo-Oller distance is equal to the true Fisher-Rao distance.